-The liftgate can be opened when locked if the RKE transmitter is within 1 m (3 ft) of the touch pad.
-See Remote Keyless Entry (RKE) System Operation $\Rightarrow$ 8.
+If equipped with Keyless Access, the liftgate can be opened when locked if the RKE transmitter is within 1 m (3 ft) of the touch pad.
+See Remote Keyless Entry (RKE) System Operation

 The liftgate has an electric latch.
 If the battery is disconnected or has low voltage, the liftgate will not open.
 The liftgate will resume operation when the battery is reconnected and charged.